keystonejs/keystone/docs/guides/intro-to-graphql.md

 ### `first`

 Limits the number of items returned from the query.
-Limits will be applied after `skip`, `orderBy`, `where` and `search` values are applied.
+Limits will be applied after `skip`, `sortBy`, `where` and `search` values are applied.

-If less results are available, the number of available results will be returned.
+If fewer results are available, the number of available results will be returned.

 ```graphql
 query {